-10 things DS.E learned from the Leeds Digital Festival
+Here are our top 10 insights from Leeds Digital Festival 2018

 All of us are currently fixated on Millennials but there is a need to start looking at who will be the next generation.
 In the next 10/20 years, Generation Z will become the key consumers in the market.
 To be ahead of the market and to keep businesses and brands engaged with these future consumers, we need to understand now, how they navigate through the world.